 Annual fee: $0; Minimum loan amount of $10,000

 Rates listed require automatic payment from a First State Bank account, otherwise rates are .25% higher.

-**Lowest annual percentage rate assumes the loan secured by single family home, loan-to-value ratio of 85%; debt-to-income ratio of 43% or less; excellent credit history; maximum loan term; automatic payment from a FSB account; payments do not include amount for taxes or insurance premiums, if applicable, and actual payment may be greater and will vary based upon individual situations and current rates.
-A $25,000 principal and interest loan under these assumptions would result in a $211.80 monthly payment.
+**Lowest annual percentage rate assumes the loan secured by single family home, loan-to-value ratio of 85%; debt-to-income ratio of 43% or less; excellent credit history; maximum loan term; payments do not include amount for taxes or insurance premiums, if applicable, and actual payment may be greater and will vary based upon individual situations and current rates.
+A $25,000 principal and interest loan under these assumptions would result in a $343.75 monthly payment.
+A $25,000 interest only loan under these assumptions, including a $85 annual fee, would result in a $93.75 monthly payment.
+The $85 annual fee for the Interest Only Line of Credit is waived for First State Bank Premium checking accounts.
 A property tax service fee of $90.00 is required at closing.
 First mortgage lien positions may require an escrow for taxes and insurance.
+A balloon payment may result at the end of the five or 10 year loan term.
+Home equity rates may change daily.
 Property insurance required, flood insurance may be required.